 I dare say that this may have been the declaration of war that threatens to destroy Facebook.
 It appears that the global cryptocurrency Libra will already be born almost dead.

-Visa, Mastercard, eBay, Stripe, PayPal and Mercado Pago recently announced they are leaving the Libra Association, and they did it in a studied way on the eve of the first meeting of the Association.
-This means that Libra will not have a payment operator in the US, and that means a lot of trouble, beyond the criticism. (which I have also moved since the first day).
+Visa, Mastercard, eBay, Stripe, PayPal and Mercado Pago recently announced they were leaving the Libra Association, and they did it in a studied way on the eve of the first meeting of the Association.
+This means that Libra will not have a payments operator in the US, and this means a lot of trouble, regardless of the criticism (which I also moved from day one).

 Security breaches and cyber attacks

-Facebook has had several security incidents in recent years, severely damaging consumer confidence in the company.
+Facebook has had several security incidents in recent years, severely damaging consumer trust in the company.

 Just last October, for example, he discovered that hackers had exploited a vulnerability in his code.
 Hackers had access to the details of 14 million user profiles, including usernames, relationships, religion, hometown, current city, date of birth, devices used to access Facebook, the last 10 places where they were registered or tagged , and the last 15 searches.